Yorkshire Terrier exercise & Fitness Guide

 How much exercise does a Yorkshire Terrier need?
 Activity recommendations for this small moderate-energy toy breed.

-With a typical weight of 4-7 lbs and lifespan of 11-15 yrs, the Yorkshire Terrier requires thoughtful care tailored to their specific breed characteristics.
+At 4-7 lbs and a 11-15 yrs lifespan, the Yorkshire Terrier is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 The Yorkshire Terrier has characteristics that distinguish it within its breed group — understanding these specifics guides better care decisions.

 Health Predisposition Summary: Yorkshire Terriers show higher-than-average incidence of dental disease, luxating patella, collapsed trachea based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.